Cadillac Gage Commando: Operational use

-Survivors remain in service with various smaller forces, such as the People's Army of Vietnam, Royal Thai Army, Republic of China Military Police, the Philippine Army, Marine Corps, and Special Action Force of the Philippine National Police, the Lebanese Armed Forces, the Army of Venezuela and the Jamaica Defence Force.
-It was used by the Malaysian Army in Second Malayan Emergency (now retired) and Royal Malaysia Police (GOF- Pasukan Gerakan Am) until now.
+Survivors remain in service with various smaller forces, such as the People's Army of Vietnam, Republic of China Military Police, the Philippine Army, Marine Corps, and Special Action Force of the Philippine National Police, the Lebanese Armed Forces, the Army of Venezuela and the Jamaica Defence Force.
+It was used by the Malaysian Army in Second Malayan Emergency and Royal Malaysia Police (GOF- Pasukan Gerakan Am) until now.
+They are used by the Royal Thai Army, and were deployed in the Burmese border as part of the Battle of Border Post 9631 in 2001.
 The vehicle is also used by many SWAT units in the U.S. and gendarmerie forces overseas.
 The V-100 is the predecessor of the M1117 armored security vehicle which was used by the U.S. Army for convoy protection and other duties in Iraq and Afghanistan.

-For many years the Los Angeles Police Department (LAPD) had used 2 V-100s and used them for high risk warrant arrests.
-They pioneered the first SWAT teams and were the first to use the V-100 as a law enforcement vehicle, obtaining them from the U.S. Department of Energy in the early 1980s for Los Angeles' hosting of the 1984 Summer Olympics.
-Typically a court issued warrant was required to use them, however the LAPD had deployed them outside of that requirement.
-On a moment's notice the LAPD Metropolitan Division could have a V-100 (nicknamed the "tank") in the field for shooting scenarios as well as officer assistance calls.
-Instead of outfitting these vehicles with firearms the LAPD would attach a 10 ft battering ram.
+For many years the Los Angeles Police Department (LAPD) operated 2 V-100s for use by the LAPD Metropolitan Division D Platoon.
+The LAPD obtained the V-100s from the U.S. Department of Energy in the early 1980s for Los Angeles' hosting of the 1984 Summer Olympics.
+The vehicles were disarmed, and upgraded with a 10 ft battering ram used to breach buildings in a raid.
 The battering ram's flat end was decorated with a smiley face and captioned "Have a nice day."
 The LAPD has retired the V-100 vehicles, with their last major deployment being the 1997 North Hollywood shootout.

-Today some SWAT teams around the nation have similar V-100s.
-On the A&E TV show "Detroit SWAT" a V-100 with a battering ram is often seen being used by the Detroit SWAT team.
-Most SWAT operations now are more updated with better equipped APCs and armored vans.
-However, when needed, the V-100 continues to be a valuable tool for making a tactical entrance on a building, residence, etc.